ibm-build-lab/terraform-ibm-cloud-pak/README.md

 }
 ```

 **IMPORTANT**: The output parameters of the ROKS module are used as input parameters to the Cloud Pak module to use however, at this time it recommended to not pass the parameters from the module, instead use the data resource `ibm_container_cluster_config` to get the cluster configuration and pass it to the module.
+This is explained in the following section.

-### Use an existing ROKS cluster
+### Using an existing ROKS cluster

-To use an existing OpenShift cluster, before using a cloud pak module, add a code similar the following to get the cluster configuration:
+To use an existing OpenShift cluster add a code similar the following to get the cluster configuration:

 ```hcl
 data "ibm_resource_group" "group" {